costolo/dwitter-playground/README.md

 * x is a 2D context for the canvas
 * t is the elapsed time in seconds

-This repo is for creating animations with the same syntax or experiencing and learning from the animations from other Dwitterers on the own machine.
+This repo is for creating animations with the same syntax or running and learning from the animations from other Dwitterers on your own machine.

 ## Starting
-All you have to do is downloading or cloning this repo and opening the index.html file in your editor of choice.
-You can start right away by writing the function.
+Just clone the repo and run `npm install`, you can serve the app via `npm start`.
+Once you're up and running, edit the funciton below to start creating your own dweets.

 ```js
 const playground = document.querySelector("#playground");